 In 1899 Charles Hawthorne opened an art school here, and the town earned the art colony status that persists to this day.
 Bohemians followed.
 Among the artists and writers were John Reed, Eugene O’Neill, and George Cram Cook, whose Provincetown Players made theater history.
 And on the heels of Greenwich Village’s fashionable flock came the car-borne tourists, who have proven themselves as faithful as Capistrano swallows, returning year after year to this tip of the Cape.
 Provincetown is a particularly strong magnet for East Coast gays and lesbians, so don’t be surprised to see as many rainbow flags as Stars and Stripes waving in the breeze.

-That 252-foot tower jutting up over Provincetown is the Pilgrim Monument and Museum (daily 9am-7pm May-Aug., daily 9am-5pm Apr. and Sept.-Nov., $12), with the best panorama on the Cape: In clear weather the entire peninsula can be seen, as well as the Massachusetts coast at Plymouth.
+That 252-foot tower jutting up over Provincetown is the Pilgrim Monument and Museum (9am-7pm daily May-Aug., daily 9am-5pm daily Apr. and Sept.-Dec., $12), with the best panorama on the Cape: In clear weather the entire peninsula can be seen, as well as the Massachusetts coast at Plymouth.

 The summer trade prompts P-town to do its beach-boardwalk strut, as boatloads of day-trippers from Boston mob aptly named Commercial Street each afternoon, tanned couples mingle among the restaurants and outdoor cafés each evening, and fun-seekers fill up the bars and clubs each night.
 During any other season, however, the beach shuttle becomes a school bus, the wait for a table is negligible, and there’s actually a chance that you’ll find a place to park.
 Meanwhile, the off-season sunsets are still worth a visit to Race Point or Herring Cove Beach, even if they come at an earlier hour and require extra layers of clothing.